A7 motorway (Romania)

 The A7 motorway (Autostrada A7), also known as the Ploiești–Siret Motorway (Autostrada Ploiești–Siret) or the Moldavia Motorway (Autostrada Moldovei), is a partially built motorway in Romania, that upon completion will link Ploiești to the north-eastern part of the country, partly along the Pan-European Corridor IX.
 It will run along the route: Buzău, Focșani, Bacău, Roman, Pașcani, and Suceava, connecting to Ukraine's M19 highway near Siret.

-As of 25 December 2024, 5 segments of the motorway are done, totaling to 115.1 km of opened motorway.
-All other sections of the motorway are in various stages of planning, tendering, and construction.
+As of September 2026, several segments of the motorway are done, totaling to 241.61 km of opened motorway.
+All other sections of the motorway are in various stages of tendering and construction.

-The Pașcani – Siret section will be financed through EU funds, while the government wants the Ploiești – Pașcani section (excluding the Bacău bypass) to be financed through the Romanian PNRR (short for Planul Național de Redresare și Reziliență, part of the Next Generation EU package).
+The Pașcani – Siret section will be co-financed through EU funds, while the government wants the Ploiești – Pașcani section (excluding the Bacău bypass) to be financed through the Romanian PNRR (short for Planul Național de Redresare și Reziliență, part of the Next Generation EU package).

 History

 Initially it was designed as a 314 km long motorway branching off the A3 motorway and passing through Buzău, Focșani, and Albița, to the border with the Republic of Moldova.
 However, since 2014 plans in favor of a motorway past Focșani were scrapped in favor of a motorway towards Bacău, Suceava, and Siret termed A7.
 The motorway from Focșani to Albița (155 km) will have a different route number assigned and, as of April 2014, it was no longer a priority in the master plan for the national motorway network.

+In November 2024, Mykola Kutsak, the head of the Chernivtsi Oblast Council, stated that, in the future, the highway might expand to Chernivtsi and that it will have a strong positive impact on the region.